kantarcise/notebook/Success/Mind/readme.md

+## The private work

+We do the private work to find the right perspectives.
+We ask the questions with 7 Levels Deep.

 ## Now

 One day you will wake up and there won’t be any more time to do the things you’ve always wanted.
 Do it now.